aidanconnolly/ga-ds829-welcome-to-data-science/install_check.md

 While you can connect your local repositories (the work on your laptop) to remote repositories (those stored on [GitHub](https://git.generalassemb.ly)) without much additional effort, this will prompt you to input your username and password quite  frequently.
 However, there's an alternative known as SSH, which will let you create a file on your computer that will authenticate you to [GitHub](https://git.generalassemb.ly) without entering your username and password over and over again.

 **Note**: Remember, these steps are optional.
-If you're having trouble, feel free to chat w your instructor!
+If you're having trouble, feel free to chat with your instructor!

 #### Using SSH and SSH Agent (Recommended)